Pupils with Special Educational Needs and/or a Disability

 Our school strives to ensure that pupils who have disabilities or other Special Educational Needs are fully included in school life and are able to fully access the curriculum through the carefully planned provision.

 The school’s provision for Special Educational Needs and Disabilities is co-ordinated by Mr Ben Henderson, the Special Educational Needs Disability Co-ordinator (SENDCO).
-Louise Banfield is the school’s named governor for Special Educational Needs and Disability.
+Elena Diaz is the school’s named governor for Special Educational Needs and Disability.